pavith-git/Web-Development-Project/README.md

 Responsive Design: The website is fully responsive and works well on desktop and mobile devices.
 Interactive Elements: Buttons, links, and hover effects are integrated to enhance user experience.

-Product Search: A search bar to filter products by name (JavaScript functionality).

-Navigation: Clear and easy-to-use navigation menu.

-Collections & New Arrivals: Sections for viewing different product categories and new arrivals.

 Technologies Used: